k8ssandra/k8ssandra-operator/docs/add-dc.md

       enabled: true
 ```
 # Deploy CassandraDatacenter
-After the K8ssandraCluster spec is updated, the operator creates the new CassandraDatacenter, `dc2`, in the `k8ssandra-operator` namespace in the `west` cluster.
+After the K8ssandraCluster spec is updated, the operator creates the new
+CassandraDatacenter, `dc2`, in the `k8ssandra-operator` namespace in the `west` cluster.

 Seeds are updated so that nodes in each DC can communicate.

-The `k8ssandra.io/rebuild-dc` annotation is added to the CassandraDatacenter to indicate that a rebuild operation (i.e., `nodetool rebuild`) is needed.
+The `k8ssandra.io/rebuild-dc` annotation is added to the CassandraDatacenter to indicate
+that a rebuild operation (i.e., `nodetool rebuild`) is needed.

 The operator will requeue reconciliation requests until the CassandraDatacenter is ready.

 # Update Replication of Keyspaces
-After `dc2` becomes ready the operator updates the replication strategy of *internal* keyspaces include replicas in `dc2`.
+After `dc2` becomes ready the operator updates the replication strategy of *internal*
+keyspaces to include replicas in `dc2`.
 Internal keyspaces includes the following:

 * `system_auth`
 * `system_traces`